-Our monthly newsletters feature the latest human givens developments and news from around the world.
+Our regular newsletters feature the latest human givens developments and news from around the world.
 You can browse our archive of past newsletters below and if you would like to sign up to our mailing list please click here.

 Explore our articles and interviews

 Ivan Tyrrell talks to Anne Glyn-Jones author of "Holding up a Mirror" about the dynamics of history that eventually lead to the destruction of security, prosperity and artistic achievement.

 Aric Sigman explains why craft-based skills are as important as academic ones, and need to be taught in all schools.

 Emily Gajewski describes how, as a therapist in private practice, she helped a client overcome the psychotic delusions that were keeping her trapped.

 Ivan Tyrrell reviews "The Buddha Pill: can meditation change you?" by Miguel Farias and Catherine Wikholm (Watkins Publishing, £10.99).

 Dr Farouk Okhai opens his casebook to show how the human givens approach can best help severely distressed people.